rluo/capr/README.md

-# capp
+# capa

-R package for implementing the algorithms in the CAP [paper](https://doi.org/10.1093/biostatistics/kxz057)
+R package for implementing the algorithms in the CAP [paper](https://doi.org/10.1093/biostatistics/kxz057) using [Armadillo](https://arma.sourceforge.net/).